Ensuring a clear path to market

 In March 2019, the United States Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA) released a formal agreement outlining their respective regulatory roles for livestock and poultry meat: FDA will oversee the earlier stages of cultivated meat production and USDA will ensure safety in the later stages.

 Since then, USDA and FDA have formed three interagency working groups on cultivated meat and have also held a joint webinar.
-Additionally, since FDA has sole regulatory authority over most cultivated seafood, they have released a request for information seeking input on cultivated seafood labeling.
+Additionally, since FDA has sole regulatory authority over most cultivated seafood, they released a request for information seeking input on cultivated seafood labeling in 2020.
+In 2021, USDA published an advance notice of proposed rulemaking to solicit comments and information about labeling cultivated meat and poultry products.
+FDA and USDA will eventually use responses to these solicitations to inform federal rules for labeling cultivated seafood and cultivated meat products, respectively.

 Regulators in other countries have taken an interest in cultivated meat as well